INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 # Manual for LinTP
 LinTP is the algorithm of Herings & Zhan (2024) that computes pairwise stable networks in problems of mixed-extension where agents all have multi-linear utility functions.
-This algorithm handles problems with a sparse structure.
 Herings & Zhan (2024) establish the equivalent between pairwise stable networks and Nash equilibria of certain noncooperative games.
 They then apply the linear tracing procedure of Harsanyi & Selten (1988) to make the selection and computation.